-The \texttt{PageExplorer} module is similar to the \texttt{NavExplorer}, except that it is responsible for proposing tasks local to the current webpage $v$.
-It does so by asking an LLM to generate a set of plausible tasks that a user may want to perform on the current webpage.
-The tasks generated by the \texttt{PageExplorer} help generate training data that thoroughly explore the functionality of each webpage.
-The full prompts for the \texttt{PageExplorer} are provided in Appendix~\ref{sec:prompts}.
+\textbf{PageExplorer: Local Page Exploration and Task Collection.} The \texttt{PageExplorer} is similar to the \texttt{NavExplorer}, except that it is responsible for proposing tasks local to the current webpage $v$.
+It does so by asking an LLM to generate a set of plausible tasks that a user may want to perform on the current webpage (prompts in Appendix~\ref{sec:prompts}) The tasks generated by the \texttt{PageExplorer} help generate training data that thoroughly explore the functionality of each webpage.